athomasq/athomasq.github.io/essays/checks-and-balances.md

 ? arima paysail tripleplay

-These 7 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 15 companies (so far).
+These 7 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 15 companies.

 Unfortunately, I didn't track my funnel prior to this spring, so I don't know how this has evolved over time.